ceaser/docker-s3-backup-restore/README.md

 ## Usage
 The container is designed to use arguments configure the container.

-The only other configuration is the generated backup.yml file.
-The backup.yml file is used to specify the path and which aws-cli options the container should use.

 The script values backup speed/time and low cpu utilization over s3 space usage.
 The strategy is to sync the data instead performing a full backup every time.
 The files are copied as is to S3 to a date and time stamp folder. if a previous backup exist it's copied remotely before the local copy is synced.

 ```